 - With a margin calculator, you can calculate the number of shares/lots you can buy/sell with the available cash in your trading account.

-- Normalized risk is nothing but risking a fixed percentage of money every trade.
+- Normalized risk is nothing but risking a fixed percentage of money in every trade.

 - You can calculate the brokerage for every trade using a Brokerage Calculator.